humdrum-tools/humdrum-documentation/guide/ch21/index.md

 record will be followed by a record containing either `vi` or `VI` followed by a semicolon."

-When invoking the **patt** command, we can specify our preferred output tag along with the **-t** option as follows:
+When invoking the <span class="tool">patt</span> command, we can specify our preferred output tag along with the **-t** option as follows:

 ```bash